Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Why Is Prosecco So Popular?

-Prosecco is a lively, dry sparkling wine, with relatively low alcohol at 11%, which rapidly rose to fame in 2011 – partly championed by M&S, who first made the general wine drinking public aware of its charm, accessibility and affordability.
+Prosecco is a lively, dry sparkling wine, with relatively low alcohol at 11%, which rapidly rose to fame in 2011 when the general wine drinking public aware of its charm, accessibility and affordability.

-Whilst Champagne, at an average price point of around £25 is still viewed as a luxury item, sparkling wines such as Cava and Prosecco, which average £7-9, based on the frequent heavy discounts, have made this sector of the market affordable, and not that much more expensive than still wine.
+Whilst Champagne, at a much higher average price point is still viewed as a luxury item, sparkling wines such as Cava and Prosecco, have made this sector of the market affordable, and not that much more expensive than still wine.

 Prosecco is the new sparkling wine darling, having taken over from Cava, as a point of difference, and a wine that is generally a little lighter and fresher in style than Cava.
-Prosecco, whilst seen on offer in most retailers, have managed to retain a slightly higher average price point and image than Cava, and is less subject to the half price deals, for which Cava is known.
+Prosecco, whilst seen on offer in most retailers, have managed to retain a slightly higher average price point and image than Cava, and is less subject to large price drops, for which Cava is known.
 It therefore has a more positive, and premium image.

 What Is The Background To Prosecco?